 Nevertheless, getting the Spanish nationality offers some benefits.

-Furthermore, if you are a citizen in Spain, you will be allowed to travel to all the countries that have agreements with Spain, something that with permanent residency does not happen.
+Furthermore, if you are a citizen of Spain, you will be allowed to travel to all the countries that have tourist agreements with Spain.
+This is something that does not happen with long term residency.
+Long term residency, does, however allow for free travel within the Schengen Zone.

 We will prepare all the required documents and submit them to the competent authority so you don’t need to worry about anything.
-Avoid all the legal hassle that the immigration procedures carry within, and let us do the boring part for you.
+Avoid all the legal hassle of immigration procedures, and let us do the tedious part for you.

 Renové mi residencia familiar después de 5 años y recibí una carta de notificación del desconocido el 1 de julio con la aprobación de la renovación para poder presentar mi solicitud Ex-17 y emitir mi nueva tarjeta.
 Ya tengo una cita el 30 de julio en Comeeria, el tema es que tengo que viajar a mi país y regreso el 8 de agosto.
 Puedo retrasar mi nombramiento a agosto, pero habría superado el límite máximo de 30. días que se indican en la última notificación “En el plazo de UN MES, desde la presente notificación, el/la interesado/a deberá solicitar la nueva tarjeta de identidad de extranjero (TIE) en la Comisaría de Policía que corresponda a su domicilio”